Supersheep50/hey-look-listen-quiz/README.md

 The questions vary in difficult but the most important thing is to have fun!
 Some questions include inside jokes for fans of the podcast.

 The HLL Podcast is a videogame podcast I have been a part of for nearly 2 years.
-We pick a differnet videogame or topic each week and chat about it.
+We pick a different videogame or topic each week and chat about it.
 I've wanted to code something for it for a long time and a quiz felt likke the best idea!

 Live Site [here](https://supersheep50.github.io/hey-look-listen-quiz/)